 - Psychonauts 2: After helping Dion setup the "Aquatodome", Raz will remember a trick he was taught which allows him to perform a diagonal dive midair to either escape a sticky situation or squeeze more distance out of a jump.

 - Rogue Legacy: One of the first runes the player has access too, the Sprint Rune, allows the player to dash short distances in the air as well as on the ground.

-- Vibrant Venture: This happens to be one of the two abilities exclusive to Azura.
-She achieves this through her water powers, using them to propel herself in midair, in addition to taking out enemies and clearing obstacles.
+- Vibrant Venture: Azura can use her water powers to propel herself in midair, in addition to taking out enemies and clearing obstacles.